 Why take meeting notes?

 When taking meeting notes, your goal should be to make your communication as efficient as possible.
 You want to capture as much information as you can while keeping things simple and concise.
 Avoid messy, incomprehensible scribblings that don’t provide any context or information and end up being more confusing than anything.
+A simple meeting notes template would certainly help in this regard.

 Some reasons why you might find yourself reviewing your notes are: